-The FLA has provided submissions to Legal Aid Ontario including positions papers on tariff reform, submissions to the government on the 2015 Review of the Child and Family Services Act and submissions to the Motherisk Review.
-The FLA has been quoted extensively in the media on a variety of issues.
+The FLA has provided submissions to the government on the Unified Courts Model for Family Law, the proposed fee implementation at the Ontario Court of Justice and review on representation by non-lawyers in family court and to Legal Aid Ontario on tariff reform.
+The FLA has been quoted in the media on a variety of issues.

-On issues relating to government funding, the FLA has written submissions for the Pre-Budget Consultations in the past two years and we have met with the Ministry of the Attorney General and meet regularly with Legal Aid Ontario staff about our concern in protecting the rights of our most vulnerable, low income citizens.
+On issues relating to government funding, the FLA has written submissions for the Pre-Budget Consultations in the past three years and we have met with the Ministry of the Attorney General and meet regularly with Legal Aid Ontario staff about our concern in protecting the rights of our most vulnerable, low income citizens.
 Through our work with low income individuals, we have become increasingly concerned with the level of poverty of families in Ontario, the lack of sufficient resources for individuals with mental health issues and, in particular, the shortage of resources for youth with mental health issues.